Campervan Solar Panel from Wildworx - Perfect for your Camper Conversion

 There are a few options if you don't want a solar panel to be installed permanently on your roof.
 Our favourite being the Jackery Solar Panel Kit.
 This comes with a solar panel, a battery and an inverter.
 Great for weekends away at festivals to give you that extra power.

 Having a leisure battery in your campervan is a great way of storing the electricity so you can use it at a later time.
-As a rough guide:
+As a very rough guide:

 - A 250W of solar power will require one 100Ah battery to store the electricity generated